 It is often tempting for employers, particularly when under external pressure (for example, from customers, clients, sponsors etc) to…Continue

 Core Values are a set of beliefs and commitments which are ingrained in what we do both inside and outside of our workplaces.
 They guide our behaviour, decisions and actions and define the fundamental difference between what is right and what is wrong.
-As companies evolve and more people become a part of an…Continue
+As companies evolve and more people become a part of an organisation’s fabric, it is essential to periodically assess the…Continue

 Added by Jason Ajai on October 26, 2015 at 10:13 — No Comments